BammerX/zSkins/README.md

 # zSkins
-High contrast dark themes for zTracker classic.
+High contrast dark themes for zTracker.

 Om fresh with your new wallpaper.